ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-10-18-clutch-recognizes-iss-art-as-a-top-russian-b2b-company.md

 We earned five stars and our client was thoroughly satisfied with the work:

-*“Our professional dedicated project manager reliably produces successful outcomes.
-Whether it's allocating someone new to work on a project or finding a better solution, they always find the best way to solve any given problem.” — Executive, Turbo Dispute*
+*"Our professional dedicated project manager reliably produces successful outcomes.
+Whether it's allocating someone new to work on a project or finding a better solution, they always find the best way to solve any given problem." — Executive, Turbo Dispute*

 Our work is also visible at The Manifest, a research guide for entrepreneurs and buyers.
 We are ranked as o ne of the top 20 [Russian developers](https://themanifest.com/ru/software-development/companies#issart) at The Manifest, an amazing accomplishment for our team.